astronomer/docs/astro/kubernetes-executor.md

 :::caution

 If you use the Kubernetes executor on Astro, you can't change the [PYTHONPATH](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/modules_management.html) of your Astro project from its default value.
-If you do, the Kubernetes executor is unable to read `airflow_local_settings.py` and fails to start up new Pods.
+If you do, the Kubernetes executor will be unable to read `airflow_local_settings.py` and will fail to start up new Pods.

 :::